MystenLabs/sui/narwhal/benchmark/README.md

 Initialized testbed of 10 nodes
 ```
 This may take a long time as the command will first update all instances.
-The commands `fab stop` and `fab start` respectively stop and start the testbed without destroying it (it is good practice to stop the testbed when not in use as AWS can be quite expensive); and `fab destroy` terminates all instances and destroys the testbed.
+The commands `fab stop` and `fab start` respectively stop and start the testbed without destroying it.
+(It is good practice to stop the testbed when not in use as AWS can be quite expensive.)
+And `fab destroy` terminates all instances and destroys the testbed.
 Note that, depending on the instance types, AWS instances may take up to several minutes to fully start or stop.
-The command `fab info` displays a nice summary of all available machines and information to manually connect to them (for debug).
+The command `fab info` displays a nice summary of all available machines and information to manually connect to them (for debugging).

 ### Step 5.
 Run a benchmark
 After setting up the testbed, running a benchmark on AWS is similar to running it locally (see [Run Local Benchmarks](https://github.com/mystenlabs/narwhal/tree/main/benchmark#local-benchmarks)).
 Locate the task `remote` in [fabfile.py](https://github.com/mystenlabs/narwhal/blob/main/benchmark/fabfile.py):